Fake0Fully/Guo-Ziqi-Undergrad/README.md

 # Guo-Ziqi-UG
-This repository caches some of the major programming projects I've been engaged in during my undergraduate study.
-They could be either a module project, research project or personal project.
+This repository caches some of the major programming projects I was engaged in during my undergraduate study.
+They could be either a coursework project, research project or personal project.

 The work exhibited here are for illustrative purposes only.
+Some data files are not available due to copyright issues.